Chiminka/Usof/README.md

 USER = # Google corporate mail, the address from which letters will be sent to users\
 PASS = # generated password from Google (access to mailing letters through the application)

+Use npm run dev command to start the server

 # CLIENT
 First of all, you need to install npm if it is not already installed.

 After that, react, @mui/material, node, moment, @emotion/react, @mui/styled-engine, @emotion/styled, axios are installed in the client folder using the npm install command.

 See the package.json file for issues with other dependencies.

+Use npm run start command to start the client